 You will receive prenatal vitamins which include nutrients like folic acid.
 This is especially important for women with UC, because some UC treatments lower your folic acid levels.

 Ask your gastroenterologist or obstetrician about making an appointment with a dietitian.
-During this important time in your life, you may want expert help with making a diet that works for your condition.
-Your doctor can help ensure you’ll have a proper, balanced meal plan, and you can rest easy knowing you’re giving your body — and your child’s body— all the nutrition it needs.
+During this important time in your life, you may want expert help with creating a diet that works for your condition.
+Your doctor can help ensure that you’ll have a proper, balanced meal plan, and you can rest easy knowing that you’re giving your body — and your baby-to-be’s — all the needed nutrition.

-If you experience a flare while you are pregnant, or are experiencing a flare when you find out that you’re pregnant, your doctor may need to reevaluate your treatments.
+If you experience a flare while you are pregnant, or are experiencing a flare when you find out that you’re pregnant, your doctor may need to re-evaluate your treatment plan.
 Many medications used for treating the signs and symptoms of UC are safe for pregnant women.
-These include:
+These include the following.

-- aminosalicylates and 5-ASA compounds: Both appear to be safe for developing fetuses, and women taking a 5-ASA compound are able to breastfeed.
+Aminosalicylates and 5-ASA compounds: Both appear to be safe for developing babies, and women taking a 5-ASA compound are able to breast-feed.

-- immunomodulators and immunosuppressants: Most medicines in both classes are considered low-risk during pregnancy.
+Immunomodulators and immunosuppressants: Most medicines in both classes are considered low-risk during pregnancy.
 If you’re taking methotrexate to treat your bowel symptoms, it’s important that you explain to your doctor your plans to become pregnant.
-Methotrexate is potentially toxic to developing fetuses and newborns that are breastfed.
+Methotrexate is potentially toxic to developing babies and to newborns who are breast-fed.

-UC is genetic, and you can pass it to your child.
+UC is genetic, and there’s a slight chance you will pass it to your child.
 If you have UC but your partner does not, the risk that your child will have the disease is less than 10 percent.

 No two people experience UC in the same way.
-Some women with the disease have normal, healthy pregnancies.
-Others with the disease have a more difficult time.
-The truth is, you can’t gauge your prospects of conception and pregnancy by another woman’s experience.
-Instead, it’s important to work with your gastroenterologist and obstetrician.
-They can help make sure you have the best chances of conceiving and carrying to term without complications or setbacks.
+Some women with it have normal, healthy pregnancies.
+Others have a more difficult time.
+If you’re pregnant or thinking about becoming pregnant, it’s important to work with your gastroenterologist and obstetrician.
+They can make sure you have the best chances of conceiving and carrying to term without complications or setbacks.